Research

 Opossums and Vipers

 Members of the South American marsupial family Didelphidae are not only resistant to snake venom but also attack and eat pit-vipers with impunity, exhibiting no behavioral precautions while subduing these dangerous snakes.
 In particular, several members of this tribe are known to prey upon Bothrops jararaca, a South American pit viper.
 Bothrops jararaca venom is known to contain a C-type-lectin (CTL) protein, Botrocetin, which specifically targets the mammalian blood protein vWF (von Willebrand factor), and causes excessive systemic bleeding.
 My research has revealed that large and some small bodied opossums have evolved vWF which is resistant to coagulation disruption by these and similar venom CTLs.
 Read more about this work here.
+To watch an interview about our collaboration with Scales of Biodiversity (Instituto Butantan, Brazil), click here.

 Opossums and Vipers

 Members of the South American marsupial family Didelphidae are not only resistant to snake venom but also attack and eat pit-vipers with impunity, exhibiting no behavioral precautions while subduing these dangerous snakes.
 In particular, several members of this tribe are known to prey upon Bothrops jararaca, a South American pit viper.
 Bothrops jararaca venom is known to contain a C-type-lectin (CTL) protein, Botrocetin, which specifically targets the mammalian blood protein vWF (von Willebrand factor), and causes excessive systemic bleeding.
 My research has revealed that large and some small bodied opossums have evolved vWF which is resistant to coagulation disruption by these and similar venom CTLs.
 Read more about this work here.
+To watch an interview about our collaboration with Scales of Biodiversity (Instituto Butantan, Brazil), click here.

-Using an approach with combines phylogenetic inference with heterologous expression and biophysical assays, I have reconstructed hypothetical ancestral vWF across this clade of opossums and tested their function against several venom derived CTL proteins.
+Using an approach that combines phylogenetic inference with heterologous expression, I have reconstructed hypothetical ancestral vWF across this clade of opossums and tested their function against several venom derived CTL proteins.
 This work has revealed patterns of adaptation and coevolution in opossum vWF across an ~20 million year history.
 With recent advances in genomic and proteomics of snake venom, this system is uniquely poised to explicitly test the functional and molecular evolution of both interacting partners in a coevolutionary relationship.
+Read more about this work here.
+Or click here to see the International Toxin Talk.

 Honey Badgers and Cobras